squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 ## Updates

+- __March 22, 2026__: In _[The Slow Collapse of MkDocs]_, Florian Maas outlines the entire timeline of events starting in 2014 that eventually led to the fracturing of the MkDocs ecosystem.

 - __March 10, 2026__: We released 9.7.5, which limits the version range of MkDocs to `<2`.
 This ensures that your builds will continue to work, even if MkDocs 2.0 is released.

 - __March 10, 2026__: Access to the `mkdocs` package for the maintainers removed on March 9 [seems to have been restored](https://github.com/orgs/ProperDocs/discussions/1#discussioncomment-16060966), including the original creator of MkDocs.